Betaoptics/ttos0100---2019-implementation/.gitlab/issue_templates/user-story.md

 - [ ] Check if... test case is successful and the product can be set for full production.
 [Link to test case definition]()
 - [ ] Check what kind of further development goals the product has.

-### User Story Case4: Used for walking-therapy for clients.
+### User Story Case 4: Used for walking-therapy for clients.

 We need a robot that is able to help patients to walk again.